OpenNTI/nti.docs.platform.enduser/editorguide/files.rst

    .. image:: images/file1.png

-   .. warning:: Please note: if you don’t see “+Add Content” you need to first add a section to the lesson page.
+   .. warning:: Please note, if you don’t see “+Add Content” you need to first add a section to the lesson.

 2. In the “Choose a content type” popup, select on “Upload a File.”